Spriggans12/DF_AdventureMode_Randomizer/README.md

 ```
 *For Windows users, you have to run *makeJar.bat* instead.*

-This will create a file, named Main.jar, similar to the one provided under [Releases](/releases/latest).
+This will create a file, named Main.jar, similar to the one provided under [Releases](https://github.com/Spriggans12/DF_AdventureMode_Randomizer/releases/latest).

 ## License

-This project is licensed under the Do What The F*ck You Want To Public License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Do What The F*ck You Want To Public License - see the [LICENSE.md](LICENSE.md) file for details, but yeah, it means I don't care who uses this or how.

 ## Acknowledgments